Browse FP Canada QAFP & CFP Study Guides

 How to use this section well

-• Move into the exact practice page when you can already explain why a recommendation is stronger, not just which recommendation sounds familiar.
+• Move into practice questions when you can already explain why a recommendation is stronger, not just which recommendation sounds familiar.

-• use official FP Canada pages to confirm current format, blueprint, and policy assumptions before test day
+• Use official FP Canada pages to confirm current format, blueprint, dates, and policy assumptions before test day.

 In this section